rtCamp/ps-analysis-tool-wiki/F.-PSAT-Command-Line-Interface-(CLI).md

   - E.g. `npm run cli -- -u https://bbc.com -nt`.

-The PSA CLI provides access to functionality similar to the PSA Extension, and makes it accessible through the command line.
+The PSAT CLI provides access to functionality similar to the PSAT Extension, and makes it accessible through the command line.
 The CLI enables the following use cases:

 - Aggregated analysis of the full site (i.e. sitemap.xml)
 - Site evaluation pre-analysis ⇒ Guidance on scope and prioritization
-- CLI for CI: Integrate the PSA CLI into your CI pipeline and detect potential areas of issues related to 3PCD
+- CLI for CI: Integrate the PSAT CLI into your CI pipeline and detect potential areas of issues related to 3PCD
 - Testing for breakages by executing two access runs, with and without cookies being blocked, and providing a “cookie differential” analysis